systemed/tilemaker/README.md

 Copyright and contact
 ---------------------

-Richard Fairhurst and contributors, 2015-2016.
+Richard Fairhurst and contributors, 2015-2020.
 The tilemaker code is licensed as FTWPL; you may do anything you like with this code and there is no warranty.
-The included rapidjson (Milo Yip and THL A29) and sqlite_modern_cpp (Amin Roosta) libraries are MIT; [kaguya](https://github.com/satoren/kaguya) is licensed under the Boost Software Licence.
+The included rapidjson (Milo Yip and THL A29), sqlite_modern_cpp (Amin Roosta), and sparse-map (Tessil) libraries are MIT; [kaguya](https://github.com/satoren/kaguya) is licensed under the Boost Software Licence.

 If you'd like to sponsor development of Tilemaker, you can contact me at richard@systemeD.net.